digital-ai/release-integration-template-go/README.md

 * Git
 * Docker

-### Start Release
+### Start Release and Release Remote Runner

-We will run Release within a local Docker environment.
-In the development setup, the Release server will manage containerized tasks in Docker.
+We will run Release and Release Remote Runner within a local Docker environment.
+In the development setup, the Release will trigger execution of containerized task on local Docker run Remote Runner.

-Start the Release environment with the following command
+Start the Release and Remote Runner environment with the following command

 ```commandline
 cd dev-environment